sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ## Debug code with emojis

 Using `console.log()` is my favorite way of debugging JavaScript and TypeScript code.
-I’ve been trying to use more fancy techniques, like a debugger, but I always come back to console.log(), because it’s the simplest and it works for me.
+I’ve been trying to use more fancy techniques, like a debugger, but I always come back to `console.log()` because it’s the simplest and it works for me.

 The way I do it is by adding a separate log for each variable I want to track, like so: